 Traditional Uses for Achiote

-Annatto was/is, used as a culinary spice, food colorant, and commercial dye.
+Achiote is used as a culinary spice, food colorant, and commercial dye.
 It does have medicinal properties as well.
 Caribbean natives were adding achiote to their dishes for flavor and color long before Europeans arrived.
 They also used it in cosmetics, as a fabric dye, body paint, sunscreen, insect repellent, and medicine.

 Some historians theorize that the term "red-skins" comes from the use of achiote as body paint because it is a natural dye that turns the skin a reddish color.
 Also, it's believed that the Aztecs added the seeds to a chocolate drink to enhance its color.